jstepanian6/BulkRNA-seqProcessing/README.md

 # MappingReads
-Scripts for mapping reads from DNA and RNA-seq from Illumina and Nanopore.
+All scripts used to process RNA-seq reads from Illumina sequencing.